MarlinFirmware/Marlin/README.md

 ## Example Configurations

 Before building Marlin you'll need to configure it for your specific hardware.
 Your vendor should have already provided source code with configurations for the installed firmware, but if you ever decide to upgrade you'll need updated configuration files.
-Marlin users have contributed a hundreds of tested example configurations to get you started.
+Marlin users have contributed dozens of tested example configurations to get you started.
 Visit the [MarlinFirmware/Configurations](https://github.com/MarlinFirmware/Configurations) repository to find the right configuration for your hardware.

 ## Building Marlin 2.0